swapnil-musale/MatchMate/README.md

 **MatchMate App** is built to demonstrate the use of Clean Architecture + MVVM in Android App Development.
 The app is mainly divided into 3 layers i.e. ```data```, ```domain``` & ```app``` (presentation).
 It also showcases the implementation of some of the Modern Jetpack Architecture Component.

-With the help of MatchMate Users can accept or decline the connect request and sync in persistent data to be accessible in offline mode.
+With the help of MatchMate Users can accept or decline the connect request and sync in persistent database to be accessible in offline mode.

 ## 👨‍💻 App Demo :
 ### Video